keithbuhler/keithbuhler.github.io/index.md

-## Recent Activity
+## Previous Activity

-I'm currently developing and implementing a [10th grade philosophy course](http://www.keithbuhler.com/trinity-philosophy/) introducing students to Plato and Aristotle by reading the whole *Republic* and the whole *Nicomachean Ethics*, as well as teaching them to write and argue using the medieval "disputatio" format (a la Aquinas).
+I've developed and implementied a [10th grade philosophy course](http://www.keithbuhler.com/trinity-philosophy/) introducing students to Plato and Aristotle by reading the whole *Republic* and the whole *Nicomachean Ethics*, as well as teaching them to write and argue using the medieval "disputatio" format (a la Aquinas).

 In 2018, I gave a lecture entitled ["Philosophy for Everyone" at Trinity Classical Academy,](https://www.youtube.com/watch?v=SMvlTUVFf4M&t=137s) introducing our community to the nature and value of philosophy.
 <br>